-What is required by the 2012 International Fire Code is that lockdown plans must be approved by the fire official having jurisdiction where the occupancy is located.
+What is required by the 2020 International Fire Code is that lockdown plans must be approved by the fire official having jurisdiction where the occupancy is located.
 Most responsible parties of occupancies that develop lockdown plans are not aware of this requirement, and many fire officials may not be aware of it, either.

-What is a lockdown?
+What is a Lockdown?

-The 2012 International Fire Code defines “lockdown” as, "An emergency situation, in other than a Group I-3 occupancy (Detention Center, Jail, Prison, Pre-Release Center), requiring that the occupants be sheltered and secured in place within a building when normal evacuation would put occupants at risk."
+The 2021 International Fire Code defines “lockdown” as, "An emergency situation, in other than a Group I-3 occupancy (Detention Center, Jail, Prison, Pre-Release Center), requiring that the occupants be sheltered and secured in place within a building when normal evacuation would put occupants at risk."

 It is important to understand that lockdown plans are intended to supplement approved fire safety and evacuation plans.
-Lockdown plans are not stand alone to protect occupants in place of building evacuation where appropriate.
+Lockdown plans are not stand-alone to protect occupants in place of building evacuation where appropriate.

 IFC Requirements for Lockdown Plans

-The 2012 Edition of the International Fire Code (IFC) is the code adopted by the State of Tennessee.
-The following section is quoted from the 2012 Edition of the International Fire Code and addresses lockdown plans.
+The 2021 Edition of the International Fire Code (IFC) is the code adopted by the State of Tennessee.
+The following section is quoted from the 2021 Edition of the International Fire Code and addresses lockdown plans.

 SECTION 404 – FIRE SAFETY AND EVACUATION PLANS

-404.3.3 Lockdown plans.
+404.2.3 Lockdown plans.

-404.3.3.1 Lockdown plan contents.
+404.2.3.1 Lockdown plan contents.